Official Settlement Information Website

 If you are a Canadian resident and purchased film capacitors or products containing film capacitors during the Class Period, you are a settlement class member (“Film Settlement Class Member”) in the Ontario Film Capacitor Class Action.

-In addition, NCC/UCC, KEMET and Nichicon have agreed to provide cooperation to the plaintiffs in pursuing their claims against the non-settling defendants.
+In addition, Matsuo, Shizuki and Rubycon have agreed to provide cooperation to the plaintiffs in pursuing their claims against the non-settling defendants.
 In exchange, they will be provided with a full release of the claims against them in relation to the Class Actions.
 The settlements are not admissions of liability, fault, or wrongdoing, but are compromises of disputed claims.

 WHAT DO I HAVE TO DO NOW?